How to analyze and take advantage of the most popular pieces of your website

 Related links: Try adding some related topics as links on the page people like.
 That way when a user is done reading the initial piece and is still looking for more information, you have it available with no searching required, which could help further interaction with the site.

-If you see that users are spending a low average time on certain pages that’s often a sign that they’re not finding the information they want.
+If you see that users are spending a low average time on certain pages that are often a sign that they’re not finding the information they want.
 Perhaps you need to tweak content on low-performing pages to say something more relevant.

 It’s also smart to check design and optimization for both desktop and mobile viewing.
 For example, if a user is trying to read a piece of content on a mobile device and the site is not truly mobile-friendly that alone could be the reason a prospective client abandons the page.
 Also, make sure pop-ups or other intrusions are not interrupting the user’s visual experience on each page.